Join Tech Prescient at Dine with AlphaSec III | 17 April 2026, Mumbai.

 Here are the key benefits of adopting Zero Trust:

 Zero Trust assumes that threats can exist anywhere, even inside the network.
-By enforcing identity-based access and isolating workloads, it limits how far an attacker can move if they gain entry.
+Enforcing identity-based access and isolating workloads, it limits how far an attacker can move if they gain entry.
 This containment significantly reduces the risk of a widespread breach.

 By granting access based on strict verification and least privilege, Zero Trust minimizes the number of entry points exposed to attackers.
 Microsegmentation and continuous validation help ensure that only the right users access the right resources at the right time—nothing more, nothing less.